Latteflo/building_a_simple_network/README.md

 ![alt text](<assets/Recording 2024-03-15 at 11.40.51.gif>)

 ## Who
-This project was a solo challenge completed by Florentina S., aimed at establishing a foundational network for Hackers Poulette under the guidance of Robert Tappan Morris, the CEO and BeCode.
+This project was a solo challenge completed by Florentina S., aimed at establishing a foundational network for Hackers Poulette under the guidance of BeCode.

 ## Pending Tasks
 -  Optimize router configurations for enhanced security.